mohamuhsin/my-portfolio/README.md

 # My Portfolio Built With React

-This is my portfolio built with react, showing everything i do and did.
+This is my portfolio built with react and Next.js showing everything i do and did throughout the years.

 to look through it, check out at https://mohamuhsin.com.